IQTLabs/satcom-modem-interface/README.md

 - sleep
 - wake on interrupt
-- receive message on SERCOM1 pins
+  - receive message on `SERCOM1` pins
-- save to SD card queue
+  - save to SD card
-- send messages in queue over Iridium
+  - send messages over Iridium

 ### SD Card Queueing

-The `MessageLog` class implements a LIFO queue/stack with `push(String)` and `pop()` methods for storing and retrieving messages.
-Each `MessageLog` instance operates on a single underlying file, the name of which is passed in the constructor.

-As messages are received they are `push()`ed onto the `unsentMessageLog` queue.
-When ready to send messages over Iridium, they are `pop()`ped from the `unsentMessageLog` queue, sent, and `push()`ed onto the `sendMessageLog` queue.
+The `MessageLog` class abstracts the saving of messages to an SD card.
+Some basic failure recovery as well as optionally operating an activity LED is also implemented.
+A `new MessageLog(...)` is defined during `setup()` and subsequent messages can be appended to the log using the `append(String *)` method.

+Each call to `append()` will reestablish SD card functionality in case the card was removed or a transient error occurred.